“…I’d like to believe my facilitation strengthens people to become keenly adept at fishing—for a lifetime.”

-When asked, what do I do?, I sometimes reply… You know the old adage, ‘Give a man a fish and you feed him for a day; teach him to fish and you feed him for life’? well, no matter its uncertain origin, I love it and I’d like to believe my facilitation of those interested, strengthens them to become keenly adept at fishing—for a lifetime.
+“When asked, what do I do?
+I sometimes reply… You know that old adage, “Give a person a fish and you feed them for a day, teach them to fish and you feed them for life”?
+Well no matter its uncertain origin, I am uplifted by it, and I’d like to believe my facilitation strengthens people to become keenly adept at fishing—for a lifetime.” — Dana B. Lichtstrahl

 Watch your mind with great diligence, for there lies your bondage and also the key to freedom.